Efficient nonparametric estimation with difference-in-differences in the presence of network dependence and interference: Methods

-The above equalities show that when neither conditions (a) or (b) in Theorem \ref{theorem:consistency} are satisfied, $\hat \tau$ is actually a consistent estimator of the first term in equation \eqref{eq:aee-star}.
-In contrast to the causal estimand of interest which is a simple average of individual exposure effects, the first term in \eqref{eq:aee-star} is a weighted average of $\AEE_{it}(\gbar)$ where the weights sum to one and give more importance to units with higher exposure probabilities.
+The above representation show that when neither conditions (a) or (b) in Theorem \ref{theorem:consistency} are satisfied, $\hat \tau$ is actually a consistent estimator of $\AEE^{\dagger}_{t}(\gbar_t)$.
+In contrast to the causal estimand of interest which is a simple average of individual exposure effects, the $\AEE^{\dagger}_{t}(\gbar_t)$ is a weighted average of $\AEE_{it}(\gbar)$ where the weights sum to one and give more importance to units with higher exposure probabilities.
 This estimand may be of interest if likelihood of being exposed is an important consideration when evaluating exposure policies.
 Additionally, in many settings with possible network effect and exposure probability heterogeneity, it may not be feasible to propose an estimator $\hat{p}_{i1}^{\mathrm{net}}(\gbar_t)$ that is consistent.
-Instead, researchers may define their causal estimand of interest to be the first term in \eqref{eq:aee-star}, $\meanin \pgone \AEE_{it}(\gbar_t) / \bar{p}(\gbar_t)$.
+Instead, researchers may define their causal estimand of interest to be $\AEE^{\dagger}_{t}(\gbar_t)$.
 Also note that even if the exposure effects and probabilities are independent in the network, the bias term $S_n^{(1)}$ is still $O_{\mathbbm{P}}(1)$, though it would be expected to be small in practice for sufficiently large $n$.